Foreign relations of Nauru: Other countries

-Nauru has diplomatic relations with most states in Oceania.
-It also has ties with most major industrial countries, including Japan, the Republic of Korea, the Russian Federation, France, the UK, Germany, Spain, Canada, Australia, New Zealand, the United States of America and South Africa.
-Nauru has diplomatic relations with the European Union, most of its member states and a few other states in Europe, including the Holy See (Vatican City).

 In 1995, Nauru broke off relations diplomatic relations with France to protest French nuclear testing in the Pacific.
 Relations were resumed in 1997.

 Nauru established diplomatic relations with Kosovo on 23 April 2008, which ended 13 November 2019 as Nauru withdrew its recognition.

-Nauru established diplomatic relations with Abkhazia and South Ossetia on 15 December 2009.
+Nauru established diplomatic relations with Abkhazia on 15 December 2009, and with South Ossetia on 16 December 2009.
+However, on 21 July 2026, it withdrew recognition of these countries and severed relations.

 Relations with partially recognised states

 Nauru has used its position as a member of the United Nations to gain financial support from both the Republic of China (ROC) and the People's Republic of China (PRC) by changing its position on the political status of Taiwan.
 During 2002, Nauru signed an agreement to establish diplomatic relations with the PRC on 21 July.
 Nauru accepted $130m from the PRC for this diplomatic move.
 In response, the ROC severed diplomatic relations with Nauru two days later.
 Nauru later re-established links with the ROC on 14 May 2005, and diplomatic ties with the PRC were officially severed on 31 May 2005.
 Similarly, Nauru recognized the Sahrawi Arab Democratic Republic on 12 August 1981.
 Then, on 15 September 2000, Nauru withdrew recognition of the SADR, and signed accords with Morocco on the phosphates area, which are running out in the island.
 In 2008, Nauru recognized Kosovo as an independent country, but withdrew its recognition in 2019.
 Additionally, in 2009, Nauru became only the fourth country to recognize the breakaway republics of Abkhazia and South Ossetia, which are both claimed by Georgia.
 Russia was reported to be giving Nauru $50m in humanitarian aid in return.
+Nauru established diplomatic relations with Abkhazia and South Ossetia on 15 and 16 December 2009, which were revoked on 21 July 2026.
+The Georgian Ministry of Foreign Affairs welcomed this fact and expressed its readiness to restore relations with Nauru.